Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/YunjiKang/project-description.md

 *-You can see data in different years by changing time section.
 You can see different types of offence by changing International classification of crime for statistica purposes.*

-*-If this is too easy for you, add an interactive componet to each bubbles*
+*-If this is too easy for you, add an interactive componet to each bubbles(Markdown output does not support interactive/animated graphics formats like SVG or GIF, so HTML output might be necessary for the animated/interactive components this task)*

 ![](images/thecode2-1.png)